Life Insurance Corporation: Liberalisation post 2000s

-Awards and recognitions

-The Economic Times Brand Equity Survey 2012 rated LIC as the 6th Most Trusted Service Brand of India.
-The LIC was also voted India's Most Trusted brand in the BFSI category according to the Brand Trust Report from 2011 to 2014.

 Golden Jubilee Foundation

-The LIC Golden Jubilee Foundation was established in 2006 as a charity organization.
+The LIC Golden Jubilee Foundation was established in 2006 as a charity organisation.
 The entity has the aim of promoting education, alleviating poverty, and providing better living conditions for the underprivileged.
 The Golden Jubilee Scholarship award is one of the best known parts of the foundation.
 Each year, this award is given to the meritorious students in the 12th standard who wish to continue their studies, and have a parental income less than ₹2 lakh.

 Holdings

-The LIC invests in sectors such as banks, cement, chemicals and fertilizers, electricity and transmission, electrical and electronics, engineering, construction and infrastructure, fast-moving consumer goods, finance and investments, healthcare, hotels, information technology, metals and mining, motor vehicles, and ancillaries, oil and natural resources, retail, textiles, transportation, and logistics.
+The LIC invests in sectors such as banks, cement, chemicals and fertilisers, electricity and transmission, electrical and electronics, engineering, construction and infrastructure, fast-moving consumer goods, finance and investments, healthcare, hotels, information technology, metals and mining, motor vehicles, and ancillaries, oil and natural resources, retail, textiles, transportation, and logistics.

-Controversy

-After the release of the critical Hindenburg report against the Adani Group, the value of LIC holdings in seven key listed Adani Group companies (excluding ACC Ltd and Ambuja Cements) has fallen to ₹26,862 crore (US$3.23 billion) – down 11% from the purchase value of ₹30,127 crore (US$3.62 billion), as of 23 February 2023.
-Hindenburg Research accused Adani Group of money laundering and stock manipulation which pushed the Adani Group’s m-cap to fall over 60%.